Vault Sprawl Risk Patterns and a Secrets Governance Model for Multi-Team CI/CD

 The id-token: write permission enables OIDC token minting in GitHub Actions and replaces stored long-lived cloud/Vault credentials with short-lived exchanges.

-Deprecated workflow pattern: static CI secrets for Vault/cloud auth.
+- # Deprecated: static CI secrets for Vault/cloud auth

 - One team owner for each secret path prefix (